What is Study Search?

 Recently Added Studies?

-The purpose of this study is to analyze the electrical activity of muscle movements patterns in non-pregnant woman comparing the use of different forms of contraception.
+The primary purpose of this study is to characterize the electrical activity of uterine contraction patterns in non-pregnant women during different phases of the menstrual cycle.

 Featured Studies